yagosys/cfos-chart/README.md

 ....

 ---
-Ping completed in all pods.
+Ping completed in all pods to address 1.1.1.1.

 ```